spartansystems/component-booster/README.md

 ## Roadmap

-The goal is to be able to npm install this package and have access to all the components here through some simple generator scripts, inspired by [Thoughtbot's wonderful Refills library](https://github.com/thoughtbot/refills)
+The goal is to be able to yarn install this package and have access to all the components here through some simple generator scripts, inspired by [Thoughtbot's wonderful Refills library](https://github.com/thoughtbot/refills)